Children around the world

 Gadaba tribal girl with her grandfather, near Jeypore.
 (Photo copyright © by Kaj Halberg)

 Lamaism is the dominant religion in the province of Ladakh, north-western India.
 These boys are apprentices in a monastery in the village of Lamayuru.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 At the partition of India in 1947, millions of Muslims emigrated to the new state of Pakistan.
 Many stayed in India, though, and today Muslims constitute about 170 million people, or c.
 14 % of the population, scattered throughout the nation.
 The following pictures show Muslim children at various places in India.

-Girls in the city of Kullu, Himachal Pradesh.
+Best of friends, Kullu.
 (Photo copyright © by Kaj Halberg)

-This little girl is assisting her mother, harvesting saffron flowers, Pampur, Kashmir.
+This little girl assists her mother, harvesting saffron flowers, Pampur, Kashmir.
 (Photo copyright © by Kaj Halberg)

-Pretty Muslim girls, Pahalgam, Kashmir.
-(Photo copyright © by Kaj Halberg)
+Children, Pahalgam, Kashmir.
+(Photos copyright © by Kaj Halberg)

 The following three images depict Indian school children.